kshitijrajsharma/geodjangotemplate/README.md

-# GEODJANGO BOILERPLATE for Easy Project Setup
+# GeoDjango Boilerplate for Easy Project Setup

-#### GEODJANGO BOILERPLATE
-A boilerplate GeoDjango project for quickly getting started Project includes :
+A GeoDjango project for quickly getting started Project includes :
 1) Command for renaming project
 2) Bash script of gdal and psycopg2 installation